dobin/ace-firefist/README.md

 ## Libraries

 * libs/pylnk3: pylnk3-dev, as it has an important bugfix.
 No deps.
-GPL3
+GPL3.
+* libs/librar: librar, with patched for python3 and some smaller things.
+No deps.
+No License.